Conrad Orzel

-Conrad Orzel (born July 11, 2000) is a Canadian figure skater and model.
-He is the 2019 Bavarian Open silver medallist and 2023 Canadian national silver medallist.
+Conrad Orzel (born July 11, 2000) is a retired Canadian figure skater and model.
+He is the 2019 Bavarian Open silver medalist and 2023 Canadian national silver medalist.
 Earlier in his career, he won two medals on the ISU Junior Grand Prix series and placed 13th at the 2017 and 2018 World Junior Championships.

 Personal life

 Orzel was born on July 11, 2000, in Toronto, Ontario, Canada.
 He is of Polish ancestry and speaks English, French, and Polish.

-Orzel studied at York University.
-He also models during his free time and is signed with Ciotti Models modelling agency.
+Orzel graduated from York University in May 2024.
+He also announced his retirement from competitive skating in order to pursue a career in public venture capital.

 Career

 Orzel began learning to skate in 2003.
 Eva Najarro became his coach when he was five years old.
 He trained at the York Region Skating Academy in Richmond Hill, Ontario until 2018 and also worked with Joanne McLeod in Vancouver, British Columbia.

 2014–2015 season

-Orzel sustained a torn ligament in his left leg and an avulsion fracture before the Skate Canada Challenge in December 2014.
+Orzel sustained a torn ligament in his left leg before the Skate Canada Challenge in December 2014.
 The following month, he won bronze in the novice men's event at the 2015 Canadian Championships.